 Case Study 2: Improper Risk Stratification & Legal Liability

-Scenario: A 60-year-old postmenopausal woman presents with osteoporosis risk factors (low BMI, smoking history, early menopause).
-Her physician does not use a formal risk assessment tool and dismisses the need for DXA screening.
-A year later, she experiences vertebral fractures, leading to severe back pain and disability.
+Scenario: A 60-year-old postmenopausal woman presents with risk factors for osteoporosis (low BMI, smoking history, early menopause).
+Her doctor does not employ a formal risk assessment tool and says it is not necessary to have DXA screening.
+One year later, she suffered vertebral fractures, resulting in intense back pain and disability.

-Outcome: A legal review finds that the physician failed to follow proper risk assessment protocols, leading to avoidable harm.
+Outcome: A legal auditor discloses that the physician did not follow the risk assessment protocols, causing avoidable harm.

-• Risk Mitigation Tip: Always use clinical risk assessment tools (FRAX, QFracture, Garvan) to guide screening decisions and document the process.
+• Risk Mitigation: Always apply clinical risk assessment tools (FRAX, QFracture, Garvan) to determine screening decisions and document the process.

 Connect with us to explore how we can support you in maintaining academic integrity and enhancing the visibility of your research across the world!